conjurdemos/Accelerator-DualAccounts/README.md

   - dual-account-params.sh - **Must be edited** to provide specific values for safe, account names, properties, etc.

 ### 4) Import platforms:
  - 2-import-from-platformlib.sh - imports a specified platform ID into the Vault.
 Prompts for Platform ID if not provided on the command line.
-The 0-list-platform-library.sh script lists platform IDs available for importing.
+The 0-list-platform-library.sh script lists platform IDs available for importing (see step 1 above).

 ### 5) Manage dual accounts:
  - 3-setup-dual-accounts.sh - currently only supports creation of database accounts.
+Automates creation of safe, accounts and account group for a pair of dual accounts specified in dual-account-params.sh.
  - 4-dump-dual-accounts.sh - dumps json records dual accounts specified in dual-account-params.sh.
  - 5-delete-dual-accounts.sh - deletes dual accounts, account group and safe specified in dual-account-params.sh.